Is K-Beauty Skin-Brightening Ingredient Niacinamide Actually Good For You?

 "Niacinamide and ascorbic acid on their own are great skin-care ingredients," said Dendy Engelman, M.D., Director, Medical Dermatology & Cosmetic Surgery Centers of New York.
 "Ascorbic acid is not only a good water-soluble antioxidant but may also increase production of collagen in the skin, which can help mitigate some of the damaging effects caused by UV exposure.
 Niacinamide is a good anti-inflammatory, which makes it useful for treating inflammatory conditions like acne and has been shown to increase naturally occurring moisturizers in the skin."

 Plus, niacinamide will banish your sunspots.
-"They both very effective at reducing hyperpigmentation of the skin—it’s easy to see why people would want to use the two of them together."
+"They're both very effective at reducing hyperpigmentation of the skin—it’s easy to see why people would want to use the two of them together."

 There are some green beauty pioneers who are including this brightening ingredient in their skin-care lines.
 We recommend Marie Veronique's Soothing B3 Serum, NUGG anti-aging face mask, and Pai Copiaba and Zinc Perfect Balance Blemish Serum.